Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- In 60% of Kansas State's games this season (3/5), the teams combined to score more than Saturday's total of 51.5.
+- Kansas State and its opponents have combined to score more than 51.5 points in three of five games this season.

-- Saturday's total is 11.1 points lower than the two team's combined 62.6 points per game average.
+- The two teams combine to average 62.6 points per game, 11.1 more than the over/under in this contest.

-- These two squads combine to allow 38.6 points per game, 12.9 fewer than this contest's over/under.
+- This contest's total is 12.9 points more than the 38.6 these two squads combine to allow per game this season.

-- Cyclones games have an average total of 50.3 points this season, 1.2 fewer than Saturday's over/under.
+- The Cyclones and their opponents score an average of 50.3 points per game, 1.2 fewer than Saturday's total.

-- The 51.9 PPG average total in Wildcats games this season is 0.4 points more than this game's over/under.
+- The 51.5-point total for this game is 0.4 points below the 51.9 points per game average total in Wildcats games this season.

 Iowa State Stats and Trends

-- This season, the Cyclones have two against the spread wins in three games as a favorite of 4.5 points or more.
+- This season, the Cyclones have two ATS wins in three games as a favorite of 6.5 points or more.

-- Iowa State's games this year have gone over the total in two out of four opportunities (50%).
+- Iowa State's games this year have eclipsed the over/under two times in four opportunities (50%).

-- When Iowa State puts up more than 23.0 points, it is 2-1 against the spread and 2-1 overall.
+- Iowa State is 2-1 against the spread and 2-1 overall in games when it scores more than 23 points.

-- Iowa State is 2-1 against the spread and 2-1 overall when the team amasses over 342.6 yards.
+- When Iowa State totals over 342.6 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Cyclones have turned the ball over six times this season, one fewer than the Wildcats have forced (7).
+- The Cyclones have six giveaways this season, while the Wildcats have seven takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.